aidgn-com/fullscore/README.md

 ### The Browser and Cookie Stage

 Browsers have various storage options.
-LocalStorage boasts concert hall capacity but complex setup.
 SessionStorage is intimate like a live house but only open for a day.
-IndexedDB is glamorous like an opera house but has demanding entry procedures.
+LocalStorage is accessible like a music hall but often faces entry restrictions.
+IndexedDB is massive like a stadium concert but requires professional sound engineers and stage crew.

 The cookie RHYTHM chose is like a singer-songwriter's street performance.
 All you need is one small stage.
 No fancy lights or sound equipment required.
 But there's one crucial feature: whenever you want, you can livestream your performance in real-time.
 Your reliable friend and manager, Edge Computing, helps with the livestreaming.